lsst-tstn/tstn-006/index.rst

 Keithley 6487 Picoammeter/Voltage Source
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-supplies the back bias voltage to the WREB, which in turn feeds the
+The Keithley 6487 supplies the back bias voltage to the WREB, which in turn feeds the
 voltage to the CCD.
 No manual control of the Keithley should be
 necessary – all communication should be done via CCS, so that operating
 limits are not exceeded.
 The ATSSRS CCD is intended to operate at a back